Tuesday, March 31, 2015

 The pacing in Maximum Choppage is good, and while it's a pretty annoying sit some of the time, it's not entirely thumbscrews.
 As for the final two episodes however, forget everything I just said.
 Those suckers are damn interminable!

 A big problem hanging over Maximum Choppage is something far more problematic than it simply not being funny.
-No, what's really bad about it is how not only does it trivialize gang violence, but it's also treats extreme violence as a genuine answer to everything.
+No, what's really bad about it is how not only does it trivialize gang violence, but it's also treats extreme violence as a genuine answer to everything, as well as saying that gangs are fine in the end, and a fixture of any neighbourhood that should be accepted, because 'they're good boys, deep down'.
 What's the problem with this, you may ask?
 Well Cabramatta hasn't been the 'rosiest of places', due to an extremely violent history of bloody gang violence, drug dealing, assassinations, you name it.
 As you can imagine, this makes the show all kinds of awkward!
 If you took out that latter point of violence being the answer, perhaps the former could be made to work, depending on either the writing, context, or amount of time created after said events, but here, none of those factors are competently helmed enough to help the series move beyond this issue.

 The characters in Maximum Choppage are annoyingly static.
 It's like their characters are stuck on the first episode, as they're never advanced.
 They stay immobile, regardless of how much that affects the show, and whatever semblances of character arcs they get are just dropped without comment.
 Also annoying is the out of nowhere romance subplot with Petal and Simon, who previously showed no chemistry before the last two episodes at all.
 And to think I actually admired the show for portraying a male and female as just friends, and not just using Petal as a cheap excuse for a love interest.
 Just goes to show that I should be more cynical about these things.